 3.1 Where it is planned to hold two Championship races, there shall be only one qualifying session scheduled.
 The fastest time set in qualifying will set the grid for the first race and the result of the first race will set the grid for the second race.
 Any Competitors who did not finish the first race may start the second from the rear of the grid in reverse order of retirement.

 3.2 The standard minimum scheduled distance shall be 20 minutes where a single race is planned and where two races are planned, they will be of 15 minutes each, whenever practicable.
-Should any race distance be reduced at the discretion of the Clerk of the Course or Stewards of the Meeting, it shall still count as a full-points scoring round.
+Should any race distance be reduced at the discretion of the Clerk of the Course or Stewards of the Meeting, it shall still count as a full points scoring round.

-3.3 A driver may only race the car in which they set a Qualifying time no replacement cars are permitted.
+3.3 A driver may only race the car in which they set a Qualifying time, no replacement cars are permitted.
+In exceptional circumstances, following a written request from the competitor, a replacement car may be authorised by the Stewards of the Meeting, however if this occurs the competitor will be moved into the Guest category and the race(s) will not count for points.

 3.4 The use of tyre heating/heat retention devices, tyre treatments and compounds is prohibited.